Levator scapulae syndrome

 7)Repeat on other side.

-Usually the condition settles after a few days if it is only a once off.
+Usually, the condition settles after a few days if it is only a once-off.
 Proper hands-on deep tissue massage and dry needling, when used together, can be great to settle the condition either in the short term, or if the condition has become more chronic.
-Also for the long term, correcting posture, stretching and strengthening of the upper back(particularly middle / lower traps, serratus posterior, rhomboids etc.) and the neck muscles(specifically the posterior neck muscles) can help prevent the condition from returning.
+Also in the long term, correcting posture, stretching,g and strengthening of the upper back(particularly middle / lower traps, serratus posterior, rhomboid, etc.) and the neck muscles(specifically the posterior neck muscles) can help prevent the condition from returning.

 Similar Posts